legiongis/hmsf-md/docker/README.md

   - `make django-shell`
 - Wipe all db and elasticsearch data.
 Afterwards, you'll want to run some `init-dev` command again.
   - `make dev-down-delete-data`
-- Open a bash shell in the `arches` container to run arbitrary commands, like Django management commands:
+- Open a bash shell in the `arches` container to run arbitrary commands, like Django management commands and `pip install`:
   - `make arches-bash`

 ## Configuring Pyright LSP